I’ve talked about online security in the past, and thought that, following recent headlines, I’d do a follow up.

 The next you go to the login page, LastPass will recognise the site, and will prompt you to select the details from the vault.
 Simply select the details, click login and you’re done.

-LastPass also gives you the space to store images; so you can create Secure Notes, with passport information, driving licence information etc, and store images of your current documents.
-All safe.
+LastPass also gives you the space to store images; so you can create Secure Notes, with passport information, driving licence information etc, and store images of your important documents.
+All protected and safe.

-In an emergency, (if your passport has been stolen) you can access these easily, wherever you are.
+In an emergency, (for example, if your passport has been stolen) you can access these easily, wherever you are.

 Another great feature of LastPass is the ability to store credit and debit card information; along with your address details.